When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Behavioral Experiment Design

 \section{Behavioral Experiment Design}

-To evaluate the effect of our proposed incentive mechanism, we conducted a behavioral experiment with 180 participants performing an image classification task, approved by the university’s institutional review board.
+To evaluate the effect of our proposed incentive mechanism, we conducted a behavioral experiment with 180 participants performing an image classification task, approved by the university's institutional review board.
+We employed a between-subjects design with three conditions: a \textit{Baseline} condition replicating standard AI-assisted decision-making, a \textit{Static Bonus} condition providing a fixed bonus for independent correct classifications, and a \textit{Dynamic Bonus} condition providing a variable bonus targeted at instances where human judgment is most valuable.
 Below, we describe the experimental design, including the task and dataset, the AI system, and the overall setup of the behavioral study.

 \textbf{Dataset and Task.} We selected a task that requires no prior domain knowledge but remains sufficiently challenging to demand meaningful effort.
+As noted by \citet{fugener2021will}, such generic tasks often yield more generalizable insights, ensuring that observed effects are attributable to the incentive mechanism rather than task-specific confounds, and establishing a foundation for future studies to build upon with increased complexity.
 To this end, we used a multi-class image classification task based on the ImageNet-16H dataset \citep{steyvers2022bayesian}, which comprises 1,200 images across 16 classes with phase noise distortion applied.
-This distortion introduces varying difficulty levels for both human and AI classification.
+This distortion introduces varying levels of difficulty for both human and AI classification.
 In addition to ground-truth class labels, the dataset includes annotations from six independent human annotators per image.
 We used annotator disagreement as a proxy for human probability (\(P_\text{H}\)) to correctly solve the instance: higher disagreement indicates greater difficulty in classification, while lower disagreement suggests the task is easier for humans.

 \textbf{AI System.} We fine-tuned a DenseNet-161 \citep{huang2017} pre-trained on ImageNet \citep{Russakovsky2015} on the distorted images.
 Details are left to the Appendix.